Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Jon arrives in the surveillance vehicle with expert mixologist Mia Mastroiani and expert chef Jennifer Murphy.

-There they found out the bar had been open since 1947, and the exterior looks like it.
+They found out the bar had been open since 1947, and the exterior looks like it.

 Inside, they see the kitchen has household equipment for cooking.